mikenemat/gm-onstar-probe/README.md

 - The oauth handshake seems to fail periodically for no obvious reason with an "invalid_request" response - this is not handled by the script and will cause it to crash.
 Perhaps due to a rate-limiting function.
 Be smart and don't use this frivolously.
 Will investigate, but no promises.

 Python stuff:
--Tested with latest Python 2.7.x.
+- Tested with latest Python 2.7.x.
--Libraries: jwcrypto, requests
+- Libraries: jwcrypto, requests